CodeNKoffee/travel-web-app/README.md

     •	MongoDB Atlas: Cloud database service for backend storage.
     •	dotenv: Managing environment variables securely.

-Contributing

-Contributions are welcome!
-Please fork this repository and submit a pull request.

-License
+## License

-This project is licensed under the MIT License.

-Feel free to modify any sections or add additional details specific to your project!
+This project is created as an academic project for the CSEN503 course at the German University in Cairo.
+All rights are reserved for academic purposes.
+This is not an open-source project and does not have a specific license assigned to it.